Metalsmithing and Soldering General Advice

 Do not use superglue as it is not suitable and will not hold your stone in place.

 The Dremel series is an excellent multitool for silversmiths.
 Due to the multitude of accessories that will fit with this hand held tool, you can use the Dremel for detailed sanding, carving, engraving, cutting, drilling, grinding, cleaning and polishing.
-What is also particularly useful for jewellery makers is the flexible shaft which gives you fingertip control for detailed work.
-This is a very useful tool for any silversmith or jewellery maker and is well recommended.

 Keep reading!
 Jewellery making books are brilliant resources to learn new techniques and to keep at hand in case you need to refresh your knowledge.
 Take a look at our top soldering books below or shop our full range of books.